UXSoc/uxsoc-apps-cms/src/pages/index.md

     positions:
       - description: >-
-          The VP for Human Resources is **in charge of the recruitment, development, and happiness of all members of UXSociety**.
+          The VP for Human Resources is **in charge of the recruitment, development, and happiness of all members of UX Society**.
 Overseeing the AVPs of Internal Management and Community Engagement, the VP ensures the accomplishing of tasks while expressing empathy for others.